Akshay-bendadi/quicky-setup/README.md

 - 🛠️ **Project Scaffolding**: Quickly set up new projects with a single command
 - ⚡ **Framework Support**: Works with React, Next.js, and more
-- 🔧 **Built-in Templates**: Pre-configured with TypeScript, Redux, and other essential tools
+- 🔧 **Built-in Templates**: Pre-configured with TypeScript and other essential tools
 - 🎨 **Theming**: Easy theming support out of the box
 - 📦 **Zero-Config**: Sensible defaults with zero configuration required
 - 🔄 **Update Management**: Keep your project dependencies up-to-date